pandatimo/NVIDA-FFmpeg/README.md

 ## FFmpeg Install
 ### 2-0.
 Add Path for Installation
-Since FFmpeg library are installed in `/usr/local/lib`, it is necessary to inform the location.\
+Since FFmpeg library will be installed in `/usr/local/lib`, it is necessary to inform the location.\
 Add following command to `~/.bashrc` file.
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib:/usr/local/lib64